 Becoming a pregnant teen is probably the last thing you thought would ever happen to you at your age.
 Yet, here you are, finding yourself a pregnant teenager in North Carolina and wondering what to do.

 Fortunately, there is plenty of help available in North Carolina and several options for a pregnant teenage girl like yourself.
 If you’re wondering what to do if you’re a pregnant teenager, one of the first things should be to call A Child’s Hope.
 Our trained counselors are available to talk you through all of your options as a pregnant teen and help you decide what might be best for you.
 You are under no obligation to choose adoption if you call us, and all of our counseling will be completely free for you.
-To talk to us today, please call 877-890-4673, text PREGNANT to 919-971-4396 or email firstname.lastname@example.org.
+To talk to us today, call our Pregnancy Hotline: (919) 971-4396, or Text: Pregnant to (919) 971-4396, or email firstname.lastname@example.org.

 So, what are the options for a pregnant teen in North Carolina?